-Holding Court is a series of virtual conversations Alliance for Justice organizes featuring leading attorneys, progressive advocates, politicians and thought leaders on current events and today’s social justice issues.
+Holding Court is a series of virtual and in-person conversations organized by Alliance for Justice.
+These sessions feature leading attorneys, progressive advocates, politicians, and thought leaders on current events and today’s social justice issues.
 Join our network of supporters, public interest and civil rights attorneys, progressive partners, and advocates for briefings about timely legal and political developments that affect our rights and liberties.
-Start your evening with the beverage of your choice or take an afternoon coffee break to connect with others and dive into the issues of the day and how we can protect our courts, our rights, and our democracy.
 Participants submit questions before and throughout the conversation to be answered at the end.

 Upcoming Holding Courts

 Holding Court: The Fight for Reproductive Freedom with Mini Timmaraju

 RESCHEDULED: June 15, 2023 at 2PM ET | On Twitter Spaces

 Please join us for a conversation featuring NARAL President Mini Timmaraju and Alliance for Justice Senior Aron Justice Fellow Rebecca Buckwalter-Poza.
 The conversation will be hosted on Twitter Spaces, which will be accessible via this link.
 They will discuss mifepristone, updates on the Alliance for Hippocratic Medicine v.
 FDA case, and how the reproductive rights movement is responding to attacks on abortion access and reproductive health care broadly.